List of Star Wars: Knights of the Old Republic characters: Visas Marr

 Visas Marr, voiced by Kelly Hu, appears in The Sith Lords as an apprentice of Darth Nihilus.
 She is a Miraluka from the planet of Katarr where all living things except for her were consumed by Darth Nihilus.
-While she is considered blind, she is able to see through the Force which allowed her to find the Jedi Exile.
-When she confronts the Exile, she loses and in turn becomes part of the Exile's party.
+While she is considered blind, she is able to see through the Force which allowed her to find the Jedi Exile, although her personal sight is slightly affected by her trauma.
+When she confronts the Exile, she loses and in turn becomes part of their party.
+She pledges her loyalty to the Exile, whom she sees as a kindred soul due to the Exile's own experiences.
 Eventually the player confronts Nihilus with Visas, and needs to kill him.
 The player may choose to have Visas sacrifice herself to weaken Nihilus.

 Brian Menze designed the character, and drew on ninjas, the look of previous Sith Lords, and G.I.
 Joe character the Baroness in creating her concept art.
 As the character was mostly covered – only the lower half of her face is visible – Menze decided to make what was shown "as sexy as possible".
 Menze deviated from the usual black Sith Lords dressed in and instead added some color to soften her, based on the written description of the character.
 Menze noted that the character has since become a fan favorite and a popular choice for cosplay activities at fan conventions.
 Voice directors Will Beckman and Darragh O'Farrell wanted someone "special" and "maybe a little sexy" to voice the part.
 It was Hu's first role as a voice-actress, and she has said she enjoyed the role.

 Brianna

 Brianna, voiced by Grey DeLisle, is the "Last Handmaiden" on a Jedi Academy located on Telos IV in Star Wars: Knights of the Old Republic II: The Sith Lords.
 She initially does not reveal her name to the Exile; until she mentions her name late in the game, she is referred to as the Handmaiden.
-Brianna joins the party after leaving Telos on the Ebon Hawk if the player's character is male.
+Brianna and her five half-sisters serve Atris, who orders her to join the party after leaving Telos on the Ebon Hawk if the player's character is male.
+She turns out to be the daughter of an exiled Jedi master, Arren Kae, who vanished during the Mandalorian Wars.
+As a consequence, she is Force-sensitive and interested in Jedi lore, which alienated her from her family.
 Her training before joining the Exile's party makes her a skilled close quarter combatant and, after fulfilling certain combat and conversation requirements, she can be trained to become a Jedi Guardian or a Dark Jedi Guardian.
 It is revealed by Kreia that Brianna eventually takes up Atris' role as the historian of the Jedi.